About the Project

 Operating the Vehicle

-Before start reading this article, please make sure you followed the installation guide and built the project.
+Before reading this article, please make sure you followed the Software Installation and built the project.
 The project repository has a launch file autosdv.launch.yaml

 that defines the set of nodes to be executed and assigned parameters to start the whole driving system.